Zoom on the Pulsar PG13000BRCO

 Pulsar’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-The generator is rated for a noise of 81 dBA (just slightly more noisy than an alarm clock).
-Its starting mechanisms include a simple traditional pull-start mechanism and a convenient and easy-to-use electric starter (battery included).
-To add further convenience, the PG13000BRCO can be remotely started (key fob included).
+The generator is rated for a noise of 81 dBA (just slightly more noisy than garbage disposal).
+Its starting mechanisms include a conventional pull-start mechanism and a simple and elegant electric starter (battery included).
+The PG13000BRCO can also be remotely started, offering further convenience (key fob included).

-Regarding its running time, the PG13000BRCO, with a 9.5 gallons fuel capacity can operate for around 9.5 hours at 50% load with a full tank of gasoline (fuel consumption around 1 GPH).
-When using propane, it can run for around 3.5 hours (estimation based on a 20 lbs tank - propane consumption around 1.34 GPH).
+The PG13000BRCO, with a fuel capacity of 9.5 gallons, reaches a run time of around 9.5 hours at 50% load utilizing gasoline (fuel consumption around 1 GPH).
+Alternatively, it can reach a run time of around 3.5 hours (estimation based on a 20 lbs tank - propane consumption around 1.34 GPH) with propane.

 The control panel provides the upcoming 7 AC outlets:

-While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 231 lbs.
+Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 231 pounds.
 Still, once it is on the ground, its wheel kit (⌀12") and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.

-The PG13000BRCO and its control panel is equipped with a convenient meter showing you voltage, frequency and lifetime hours.
+The PG13000BRCO and its control panel include a convenient meter showing you voltage, frequency and lifetime hours.
 This feature comes handy when monitoring its status and activity.

 The Pulsar PG13000BRCO is EPA-approved and CARB-compliant.
-Therefore, its sale and purchase are permitted in all of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.

 The Pulsar PG13000BRCO versus other generators